Meet our local representative on arrival at Cairo International Airport

 Sphinx: Enter the temple of the mysterious Sphinx, an ancient figure shrouded in legend and mystery.
 Your Egyptologist will enthrall you with the tales told of this fascinating figure.

 Memphis: At the site of Memphis, you will see the ancient capital that once stood as a flourishing metropolis during the time of the Pharaohs.
-The place is thickly surrounded by lush palm groves and bushes, isolating the site of the old city from modern civilization.
+Lush palm groves and bushes surround, isolating the site of the old city from modern civilization.

 Islamic Cairo: Take a fascinating tour of Islamic Cairo, including the beautiful and graceful Mohamed Ali Mosque and the ancient Citadel, a spectacular medieval fortress perched on a hill above the city.
 Originally built by Salah El-Din in 1176 to fortify the city against the Crusaders, the Citadel was modified and enlarged over the centuries by subsequent rulers and today is a complex of three mosques and four museums.

-Transfer from Mena House Oberoi to Cairo Domestic Airport
+Transfer from Marriott Hotel to Cairo Domestic Airport

 Day 4 - Abu Simbel Excursion; Sun set felucca ride; Nubian Museum